 Check the history table at the end of each policy to see who approved the policy, the approval date, the manual release date and the date of the most recent review.
 The date of Treasury and Policy Board's approval of the manuals has been used in instances where the origins of the original policy were not determined.

 Any change to the content of a corporate policy must be authorized by the originating department or government entity, i.e., the owner of the content.
-Policy owners are to consult with the Manager, Executive Council Office and the Deputy Minister of Treasury Board to determine if a proposed revision is significant enough, i.e., material, to require review again by the Executive Council.
+Policy owners are to consult with the Operations Analyst, Executive Council Office to determine if a proposed revision is significant enough, i.e., material, to require review again by the Executive Council or its Committees.
 Revisions considered to be material are to follow the same approval process as for new corporate policies (see How is a new corporate policy approved?).

 For revisions of a "housekeeping" nature, i.e., not material, approval by the deputy minister/deputy head/CEO for the department / government entity is required.
-Once revisions are approved, forward the revised policy to the Manager, Executive Council Office for publication.
+Once revisions are approved, forward the revised policy to the Operations Analyst, Executive Council Office for publication.

-The policy template developed by the Information Policy Initiative in 1995 and approved for government-wide use by the Business and Technology Advisory Committee (BTAC) is the recommended format for policies in the Management Manuals.
+The policy template developed by the Information Policy Initiative in 1995 and approved for government-wide use by the Business and Technology Advisory Committee (BTAC) is the recommended format for policies in the Corporate Administrative Policy Manuals.

 While many policies are written using this standard policy template, you will notice some that are not.
 Often, these are older policies which have migrated from the original versions of the manuals.
 All of these policies have been reviewed to ensure the currency of the information.
 Some may be adapted to the policy template during a future review of their content.

 All new corporate policies require the authorization of Executive Council.
-Departments/government entities submit their proposed corporate policy with the appropriate documentation (i.e., Memorandum to Executive Council) to the Executive Council office.
-A policy analyst from the Office of Policy and Priorities as well as a financial analyst from Treasury Board will be assigned to the file, preparing the staff assessment.
+Departments/government entities submit their proposed corporate policy with the appropriate documentation (i.e., Memorandum to Executive Council) to the Executive Council Office.
+A Cabinet Advisor from the Executive Council Office as well as a Corporate Financial Analyst from Treasury Board, Department of Finance and Treasury Board, will be assigned to the file, preparing the staff assessment.
 For more information about the Cabinet decision-making process, see Chapter 3 of the Management Guide.
-Approved policies must be forwarded to the Manager, Executive Council Office by departments/government entities, for publication.
+Approved policies must be forwarded to the Operations Analyst, Executive Council Office by departments/government entities, for publication.